 At the end of your trial period, your new premium will be generated.
 If you used the plug-in device, Progressive will send you information in order to return it.
 If your results from your trial period result in a more expensive premium, you can opt out of Snapshot — but you'll lose your Snapshot participation discount.
 Progressive advertises average savings of $130 per policy period with Snapshot.

 Considering the average six-month insurance premium for Progressive was $648 in 2018, a $130 discount would reflect the following on your monthly and annual premiums:

 |Average 6-month Policy||Average 6-month Policy w/ Snapshot||Monthly Savings|

-*Actual pricing metrics are within Progressive’s own algorithm.
-This is an estimate based on our independent analysis and average customer savings.
+*Actual pricing is generated by Progressive’s algorithm.
+The above is an estimate based on our independent analysis of average customer savings.

 The data collected by Snapshot is similar to the data collected by other telematics programs.
 See below the actions that can result in higher car insurance rates.